 The traditional scope of most county criminal court searches is to search for possible records that date back the last seven years.
 Not only is seven years the baseline lookback period for what is generally available at the courts, but this is also the industry standard for lookback periods.
 In addition, some states limit the reporting of criminal record information to seven years.
 States that have a seven-year scope limitation include:

 - New Mexico

 - New York

 What’s included in the scope of a federal criminal search?

 Federal records are searched using the Federal Judiciary’s Public Access to Court Electronic Records (PACER) system.
 Records are typically available dating back indefinitely, though there are certain record reporting rules with respect to convictions vs. dismissed records, pending records, and records that were ultimately expunged, sealed, or eradicated.
-In addition, the seven-year reporting restrictions identified above may also apply depending on applicant location, job location, or employer location.
+In addition, the seven-year reporting restrictions identified above may also apply depending on the candidate's location, job location, or employer location.

 Why might a lookback period be longer or shorter?